yogin16/yogin16.github.io/_posts/2018-06-20-microservices-intro-to-rancher.md

 It is easy to understand why Docker adoption is high.
 It gives:
 - Isolation & consistency
 - Docker repository
-- Shipping packages with all their dependencies
+- Shipping of packages with all their dependencies
-- Take a base image and build out a way from there
+- Ability to take a base image and build out a way from there

-- At the end, it is a just software we are shipping, it is computer resources we are using, it is services we are deploying(read: hosting).
+At the end, it is a just software we are shipping, it is computer resources we are using, it is services we are deploying(read: hosting).
 The app needs to customised and business specific; not deployment.

 ### Microservices have their benefits (if we can ignore the cons)
 - Scaling is replicating monolith if not microservice; so as far as this post is concerned, this is enough of a benefit to adapt microservices wherever we can; now that we have containers to ship them.